 is defined in Equation(38-40)

-(#4068)
+.(#4068)

 where

 NOTE— translates a subcarrier index () into the index of data symbols in a transmission over r-th 52-tone RU, ().
 The subcarrier index k for the data subcarrier is first offset by the minimum value of subcarrier index (for the lower edge subcarrier) in this RU and number of the unoccupied tones, and then subtracted by the number of pilot subcarriers falling in between the data subcarrier and the edge subcarrier.